15 March - 18 April 2023

 The focus for the visiting researcher may also relate to areas such as demography and education, or issues relating to education and learning in relation to minority and majority populations, multicultural and multilingual societies, migration, gender, or digitisation.

-The researcher nominated must not already be active in Sweden.
+The researcher nominated shall be primarily active outside Sweden at the time of application.
 The researcher must also be aware of the nomination and what acceptance of the nomination entails.
 If the nominated candidate declines to accept, the HEI cannot propose a replacement.

 The visiting researcher is expected to take part in the department’s research and contribute to strengthening the existing research environment.